gayatri2/OOP/README.md

 # OOP
-This repository contains programs for object oriented programming.
+This repository contains programs for object oriented programming in C++.
+->Operator Overloading.